How to generate an OpenAPI document with Pydantic V2

 model to represent different types of pets.

-In our generated OpenAPI schema, we have a new pet_type
+In our generated OpenAPI document, we have a new pet_type

 field in the Pet